 Years ago, when I first started a real job, I asked my employer what he thought I should do in order to be successful.
 He was a very successful entrepreneur.
 His name was Ray Martino of Syracuse, New York.
 His response was simple...
 "Want to catch a cold?
 Hang around someone with a cold".
 It was the best advise I have ever received.
 I have always tried to surround myself with wonderful people.

 Imagine working at a job where there are virtually no customer complaints.
 The biggest stress I have is on the rare occasion when UPS damages a sink.
 Thankfully, that happens less than once a year.
 What a joyful place to work this is!
 Thank you for supporting our small family business for over 20 years.

 Last, but not least, we hold a high priority on giving back.
 We have supported a local food pantry, Loaves and Fishes, since 2003.
 We have donated profits to our local police department, first responders, those in the military and more.
 We have always split our net profit with first responders and the military, totaling tens of thousands of dollars in additional discounts.
 We all appreciate the fact that we live in a wonderful country and realize we could not enjoy all of these wonderful benefits without the first responders, our military and our health professionals.
 We have been blessed abundantly and realize our obligation to give back to those in need.

-You may see the signatures of our metal workers on your sink!
-You will certainly see mine, along with a thank you note.
+You will see the signatures of our martisans on your sink!
+You will also see mine, along with a thank you note.
 Every single one of these men inspect every sink.
 I inspect each sink before I sign the sink.

 Behind the scenes